 Liquid spills, including red wine, vinegar or anything acidic

-As long as you’re on hand to wipe up any spills straight away, you shouldn’t encounter any problems.
-All of our tables are sealed with a high-grade, penetrative sealant which is food-grade safe upon curing and acts as a buffer, giving you some ‘working time’ to wipe up.
-Anything acidic that isn’t wiped up within a reasonable time-frame may etch through the sealant and leave a mark.
+All of our tables are sealed with a high-grade, penetrative sealant which is food-grade safe upon curing and acts as a barrier against spills.
+Having said that, we do recommend that anything acidic, particularly vinegar and lemon juice is wiped up within a reasonable time-frame otherwise it may etch through the sealant and leave a mark.
 If this does happen, we are always available to talk and help you address this - we have many tips and tricks!

 General day to day cleaning